 The Rising Action Builds the Conflict Between Two Values

 This, by the way, is where drama comes from: from the conflict between these two values and the protagonist’s final choice.

-You’ve heard that stories need conflict, that conflict is what drives the plot.
+You’ve heard that stories need conflict, that conflict is what drives the entire plot (both external conflict and internal conflict).
 But effective stories are not driven by conflict for the sake of conflict, but conflict for the sake of choice.